Court Rules

 $1,200,000

-Sephora must pay $1.2 million in penalties, clarify its online disclosures and privacy policy to affirmatively state it sells data, provide mechanisms for consumers to opt out of sale including via Global Privacy Control, conform service provider agreements to CCPA requirements, and provide regular reports to the Attorney General on its data sales and compliance efforts.
+Sephora must pay $1.2 million in civil penalties.
+It must update its privacy policy and online disclosures to affirmatively disclose that it sells consumer personal information, implement mechanisms to allow consumers to opt out of data sales including via the Global Privacy Control (GPC), update all service provider agreements to comply with CCPA requirements, and submit regular reports to the California Attorney General regarding its data sale practices, service provider relationships, and GPC compliance efforts.

 Entity